kelsierfin/BasicGamingPlatform/README.md

-# Online Multiplayer tictactoe.gamelogic.server.Board Game Platform
+# Online Multiplayer Board Game Platform

-Welcome to the **Online Multiplayer tictactoe.gamelogic.server.Board Game Platform (OMG)**!
+Welcome to the **Online Multiplayer Board Game Platform (OMG)**!
 This project aims to provide a framework where users can:

 1. Register, log in, and manage personal profiles
 2. Match with other players using a matchmaking system